 The final part of the CG animation process is rendering.
-This is the process of turning the raw working 3D files into fully-finished CG animations.
+This is the process of turning the raw working 3D files into fully-finished CGI animations.
 As a highly technical endeavour in its own right, using the right renderer for the right task is very important to achieving the final look required.
-Each animation studio will have its own preference but we use Redshift and Cinema 4D for the ultimate combination of speed and quality.
+Each CGI animation studio will have its own preference but we use Redshift and Cinema 4D for the ultimate combination of speed and quality.